functional-jslib/fjl/README.md

 #### Use of while-and-for-loops instead of built-ins:
 - They are faster than iterating with es5 functional array additions (`map`, `forEach` etc.)
  (do search for `foreach vs for loop` and/or similiar).
+- Native array functional methods are used in some places in the library (due to functional composition and cyclic redundancy of includes).

 ## Development:
 - Sources are in './src'